 What is the role of dead wood in our forests?
-This is the subject of the new Forêt & Naturalité dossier.
-In this dossier, Forêt & Naturalité proposes to review current knowledge on dead wood and its role in forest ecosystems.
+This is the subject of the new Forêt & Naturalité’s investigation file.
+In this file, Forêt & Naturalité proposes to review current knowledge on dead wood and its role in forest ecosystems.

-This dossier is intended for decision-makers, foresters, public or private owners, practitioners, but also students, teachers or citizens looking for a complete and structured source of information on the subject.
-The dossier addresses, among other things, the biodiversity linked to deadwood and the measures necessary for its conservation, the role of deadwood in maintaining forest productivity and carbon storage, and preconceived ideas about the perception of deadwood by foresters and the general public.
-At the end of the document, based on all the scientific knowledge, Forêt & Naturalité makes recommendations for minimum measures to conserve deadwood.
+This file is intended for decision-makers, foresters, public or private owners, practitioners, but also students, teachers or citizens looking for a complete and structured source of information on the subject.
+The file addresses, among other things, the biodiversity linked to deadwood and the measures necessary for its conservation, the role of deadwood in maintaining forest productivity and carbon storage, and preconceived ideas about the perception of deadwood by foresters and the general public.
+At the end of the document, based on the overall scientific knowledge, Forêt & Naturalité makes recommendations for minimum measures to conserve deadwood.